factorhouse/kafka-local/README.md

 ```

 * Navigate to http://localhost:3000 (the Kpow UI might look empty until you start creating topics and writing data)

-## Prerequisites

-The local cluster runs with Docker Compose, so you will need to [install Docker](https://www.docker.com/).

-Once Docker is installed, clone this repository and run the following commands from the base path.

 ## Simple Kafka Cluster (No Authentication)